 Tongue depressors stimulate the gag reflex.

-Some say that gag reflexes are like doing push-ups for the vagus while gargling and singing loudly are like doing sprints.
+Some say that gag reflexes are like doing push-ups for the vagus nerve while gargling and singing loudly are like doing sprints.

 Traditional acupuncture points stimulate the vagus nerve (R).